 Cocaine users like the drug because it can make them feel more sociable.
 The high is also popular due to the feelings of euphoria and self-confidence it gives users.
 Unfortunately, things can go bad after prolonged use like difficulty feeling emotions, sadness and depression.
 People can become surprisingly tolerant of the physical discomforts one has when using the drug.
 These physiological side effects include nausea, increased heart rate, sweating and an inability to regulate temperature.

 Like the U.S., prevalence of cocaine use is on an overall downward trend.
-However, 800 deaths due to cocaine overdose were reported in 2013 in Europe, and 85% of users who received treatment where men in their early 30s.
+However, 800 deaths due to cocaine overdose were reported in 2013 in Europe, and 85% of users who received treatment were men in their early 30s.

 15. Users are at a higher risk of contracting HIV/AIDS.